MuneebRabaney/laravel-react-boilerplate/README.md

 ### Compiling the Frontend in watch mode

-use `npm run start:client` from this project root directory to run the compiler in watch mode
+use `npm run client:start` from this project root directory to run the compiler in watch mode

 ### Installing the Backend